 How does a home equity loan work?

-A home equity loan typically has a fixed interest rate, a fixed term — also known as a repayment period — and a fixed monthly payment that won't change during your term.
-Repayment periods can range from five years to 30 years.
+A home equity loan typically has a fixed interest rate, a fixed term, and a fixed monthly payment that won't change during your term.
+Home equity loan terms can range from five to 30 years, depending on the lender.

-Home equity loans usually have lower interest rates than other types of debt, such as credit cards.
+Interest rates for home equity loans are often lower than rates for other types of debt, such as credit cards.
 That's because the home equity loan is secured — the technical term is "collateralized" — by your home.
-If you're unable to make monthly payments, your lender may foreclose on your home.
+It’s also why if you're unable to make monthly payments, your lender may foreclose on your home.

 How much can you borrow with a home equity loan?

 The amount you can borrow with a home equity loan depends on your income, your credit history, and how much equity you have in the home, among other factors.
-Most mortgage lenders limit the loan amount to 80% of your home's equity.
+Most home equity loan lenders limit the amount you can borrow to 80% of your home's equity, though some will allow for higher amounts

-There are a few ways to calculate how much you can borrow.
-One way is to take 80% of your home value, then subtract how much you still owe on your house.
+One way to calculate what you could potentially borrow is to take 80% of your home value, then subtract how much you still owe on your house.
 The remaining balance is the amount a lender might let you borrow.

-If your equity is low or negative, you'll need to wait until the market value of your home increases or you pay off more of your primary mortgage principal before you apply for a home equity loan.
+If your equity is low or negative, you'll need to wait until the market value of your home increases or until you’ve paid off more of your primary mortgage balance before applying for a home equity loan.

 Home equity loan requirements